KipCrossing/OpenEM/OPENEM_ISSUES.md

 ## Intro

-The basic idea of electromagnetic induction (EMI) frequency domain (FD) sensors is that a sinusoidal current is introduced into a coil that produces a magnetic field (Ampere's Law) whose magnitude is sinusoidal and therefore produces an electric field (maxwell-faraday equation) that cause eddy currents to be induced in nearby mediums (due to the electromotive force and the electrical resistance of medium).
+The basic idea of electromagnetic induction (EMI) frequency domain (FD) sensors is that a sinusoidal current is introduced into a coil that produces a magnetic field (Ampere's Law) whose magnitude is sinusoidal and therefore produces an electric field (maxwell-faraday equation) that causes eddy currents to be induced in nearby mediums (due to the electromotive force and the electrical resistance of medium).
 These sinusoidal eddy currents produce a secondary magnetic field that precedes the first (primary) magnetic field by 90 degrees and is said to be in quadrature.
-Both changing magnetic fields induce an electromotive force (measured in volts) in a second coil (receiver coil) which forms the basis for the input signal.
+Both changing magnetic fields induce an electromotive force (measured in volts) in a second coil (receiver coil) which forms the basis of the input signal.

 ![alt text](waves/waves_sine.png)